The Three-Tier Theorem

 7/8 => 0.875

-No pipes anywhere.
 Every decimal stops.
-There is no repeating block to disagree about, so by convention every fraction is treated as agreeing with $1/n$ at every position.
-The alignment is $1$, the maximum.
-Smooth numbers have perfect coherence in a trivial way.
-There is nothing to mismatch.
-They sit at the top of the classification, quiet and complete, like silence that scores perfectly on a harmony test.
+No repeating block to disagree about, so by convention every fraction is treated as agreeing with $1/n$ at every position.
+The alignment is $1$.
+Smooth numbers sit at the top of the classification because nothing repeats, so nothing can mismatch.

 Tier 2: the golden family

-Tier 2 is the place where the golden ratio actually lives.
+Tier 2 is the golden family.
 These are the integers of the form $n = 3m$, where $m$ is smooth (built from $2$s and $5$s) and at least $4$.
-They have repeating fractions, real structure, and genuine disagreements between their decimal patterns at certain positions.
-And yet, against expectation, their alignment number stays above $1/\varphi$.
+They have repeating fractions, genuine disagreements between decimal patterns, and yet their alignment stays above $1/\varphi$.

 1/12 => 0.08|3|